girobusan/simpleotp/README.md

 Simple OTP encrypter/decrypter
 ==============================

 Made for educational purpose.
 Simple One-Time Pad encoder and decoder.
-If  you want one, you'd build it using Laszarus.
+If  you want one, you'd build it using Lazarus.

 ![One Time Pad Cypher Tool](screenshot-0.1.png)